What Is Corrective Maintenance?

 - Unplanned corrective maintenance: Occurs in response to unexpected failures, requiring immediate attention to restore functionality.

-When to Use Corrective Maintenance
+When to Perform Corrective Maintenance

 Identifying the need for corrective maintenance involves regular monitoring and inspections of equipment and systems.
 Here’s how to identify a need for corrective maintenance and when to use it: